Jodagito/YouTubeDownloader/README.md

 Once git finishes clonning the repo navigate to YouTubeDownloader folder.

-Inside the YouTubeDownloader folder execute `pip install -r requirements.txt` to install the requirements.
+Inside the YouTubeDownloader folder execute `pip install . --user` to install the package and requirements globally on your system.

-After requirements installation you can start downloading youtube media.

 ## Usage

-Execute `python YouTubeDownloader.py`
+Execute `YouTubeDownloader`

 Follow the CLI instructions.